How viral videos helped blast voting lies across the Web

 The rumor mill churned across text-based social media, too, often with the videos held up as proof.
 But away from the social-media sites that have removed posts or flagged them as misleading, a number of the videos have benefited from YouTube’s huge audiences, light-touch regulations and limited disclaimers on even the most certifiably false videos.

-Evelyn Douek, a lecturer at Harvard Law School who researches online speech, said video sites like YouTube too often get a pass from the discussions over hate speech, conspiracy theories and viral misinformation that have defined Facebook and Twitter’s last few years.
+Evelyn Douek, a lecturer at Harvard Law School who researches online speech, said video sites like YouTube too often get a pass from the discussions over hate speech, conspiracy theories and viral misinformation that have defined Facebook’s and Twitter’s last few years.

 Part of that is technical: Videos are harder to track and more time-consuming to check than simple, searchable text.
 But Douek also said it’s because regulators and journalists underappreciate the major pull videos have on our information ecosystem: YouTube’s parent Google says more than a billion hours of video are watched there every day.